 - 1. Campus laboratory (AH251) will be available for practice when it is not being used for classes and the MLT faculty are available to supervise activity. - 2.
-Street clothes may be worn except during clinical practicum rotation days.
-Apparel must be conservative and professional in nature.
-Shoes should be closed-toed.
-Long pants should be worn for laboratory. - 3.
+Scrubs are to be worn for any classroom activities.
+Shoes should be closed-toed. - 3.
 Excessive jewelry and piercing will not be permitted due to safety concerns. - 4.
 Students are expected to adhere to all safety and appearance guidelines when in the student laboratory.
 This includes using proper protective equipment such as wearing a lab coat, protective eyewear and gloves.
 A student not following the established policies will be asked to leave the classroom. - 5.
 Students are to dispose of all biological fluids and sharps into properly labeled, puncture-resistant containers with lids and follow the exposure control plan for the AH251 campus laboratory. - 6.
 Students will disinfect workstations as appropriate.